RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ``set_yaw(power)``

 #### Parameters
-***integer* power:** Sets the pitch variable (-100 - 100).
+***integer* power:** Sets the yaw variable (-100 - 100).
 The number represents the direction and power of the output for that flight motion variable.
 Negative yaw is right, positive yaw is left.

 #### Returns
 None